MIT-LCP/bidmc-datathon/README.md

 2. Documentation
 3. Databases on BigQuery
 4. Analysing data with Google Colab
-5. Python notebooks that we prepared earlier
+5. Notebooks that we prepared earlier
-6. An example in R
-7. Sample projects
+6. Sample projects

 ## 1. Getting started